usnistgov/lantern/docs/index.rst

 LANTERN currently must be installed from source.
 It is recommended to install in a virtual environment (e.g. venv or conda)::

-  git clone github.com/ptonner/lantern
-  cd lantern
-  python setup.py install
+  python -m pip install git+https://github.com/ptonner/lantern.git@XXX

 Quickstart
 ==========